Stephen J. Cannell: Career

 On July 31, 1995, New World Communications acquired his Cannell Entertainment production company.
-Cannell then founded the Cannell Studios.
+Cannell then founded The Cannell Studios.
 One of the first shows produced by the newly established Cannell Studios was the short-lived but critically acclaimed corporate drama Profit (1996).

 Cannell created or co-created nearly 40 television series, mostly crime dramas.
 In the process, he had by his own count, scripted more than 450 episodes, and produced or executive produced over 1,500 episodes.

 In May 1988, Cannell was a panelist in the John Davidson edition of Hollywood Squares.
 He also served as the host of the 1991–92 series Scene of the Crime, a mystery anthology series with a repertory cast, and of the 1995–1996 syndicated documentary series U.S. Customs Classified, focusing on the work of the U.S Customs Service.

 Cannell also acted occasionally, including a recurring role as main antagonist "Dutch" Dixon on his series Renegade.
-He also took a turn in an episode of Silk Stalkings, in which the script called for one character to tell him, "You look just like that writer on TV," to which Cannell's character responds, "I get that all the time."
+He also took a turn in the season 6 episode of Silk Stalkings titled 'Loyalty', in which the script called for lead character Sgt.
+Tom Ryan to tell him, "You look just like that writer on TV," to which Cannell's character, a car salesman, responds, "I get that all the time."
 Cannell appeared as himself in the 2009 pilot of the ABC show Castle and again in two episodes of season two.
 Along with James Patterson, Dennis Lehane, and Michael Connelly, he was one of Castle's poker buddies.
 In season three following Cannell's death, an empty seat at the poker table is described as Cannell's, and remains empty for a full year in tribute to him.

-Beginnng in 1995 Cannell turned his attention to writing novels.
+Beginning in 1995, Cannell turned his attention to writing novels.
 His first novel, The Plan, was released in 1997 by Avon.
 As of 2010, he had written 18, 11 of which featured the character of detective Shane Scully of the Los Angeles Police Department.
 Seven are stand-alone novels.
 The last in the series, Vigilante, was released December 2011 by St. Martin's Press.

 Cannell's TV series The A-Team was remade into a 2010 feature-length film.
 Cannell served as a producer and creative consultant for the project.
 His other series 21 Jump Street was made into a 2012 feature by Columbia Pictures and Metro Goldwyn Mayer, and into the sequel 22 Jump Street which was released in June 2014.